-When SUP enthusiasts get together and chat about their favourite destinations, the conversation usually centres around pristine lakes, calm waters, and stunning scenery.
+When SUP enthusiasts get together and chat about their favorite destinations, the conversation usually centers around pristine lakes, calm waters, and stunning scenery.
 And there is absolutely no reason why it should not.
 There are magnificent places in Australia, New Zealand, and the United States.

 The Path Less Travelled

-I, however, have always been an advocate of taking the path less travelled.
+I, however, have always been an advocate of taking the path less traveled.
 The benefit: you may just discover an absolute gem of a SUP destination.
 This thought drove me to compile some of the most exotic and most unique paddle-boarding destinations in the world.
-These places provide a distinctive experience that is simply unparalleled.
+These places provide a distinctive experience that is just unparalleled.

 The 4 Most Exotic SUP Locations

-With that, I present to you the 4 most exotic SUP locations on our good earth.
+With that, I present to you the four most exotic SUP locations on our good earth.